💰 Financial CalculatorsFree · No signup

 Tips & Best Practices

-- ✓Never use a HELOC to fund investments you expect to produce returns matching or exceeding the HELOC rate.
-This is leveraging your home for speculation — the downside is foreclosure, not just investment loss.
+• Never use a HELOC to fund speculative investments you expect to produce returns that match or exceed the HELOC rate.
+Using a secured home equity credit line to invest in stocks, cryptocurrency, or business ventures places your home at risk for potential gains that are far from guaranteed.
+The downside of a bad investment is foreclosure, not simply investment loss.

-- ✓Bank HELOC freezes happened widely in 2008-2010: many banks froze HELOC credit lines when home values declined, cutting off access to funds borrowers planned on using.
-A HELOC is not a reliable emergency fund substitute — keep liquid cash separately.
+• Bank HELOC freezes are a real and historical risk.
+During the 2008 to 2010 financial crisis, many banks froze or cancelled HELOC credit lines when home values declined, cutting off access to funds that borrowers were relying on for ongoing expenses or renovation projects.
+A HELOC is not a reliable emergency fund substitute.
+Maintain separate liquid cash savings that do not depend on home equity access.

 Who Uses This Calculator